JuliaControl/ModelPredictiveControl.jl/README.md

   - ✅ manipulated inputs increments
 - ⬜ custom manipulated input constraints that are a function of the predictions
 - ✅ supported feedback strategy :
-  - ✅ internal model structure with custom stochastic model
   - ✅ state estimator (see State Estimation features)
+  - ✅ internal model structure with a custom stochastic model
 - ✅ offset-free tracking with a single or multiple integrators on measured outputs
 - ✅ support for unmeasured model outputs
 - ✅ feedforward action with measured disturbances that supports direct transmission
 - ✅ custom predictions for :
   - ✅ output setpoints
   - ✅ measured disturbances
-- ⬜ get additional information about the optimum to ease troubleshooting :
+- ⬜ additional information about the optimum to ease troubleshooting :
   - ✅ optimal input increments over control horizon
   - ✅ slack variable optimum
   - ✅ objective function optimum